How much does it cost to install a security entry door?

 You can expect to spend $150 to $1,200 for the door alone when shopping by size.
 Security door prices vary in price based on the size of the door.
 As long as it’s a standard opening, the height of the door will always be 80 inches.
 However, the width can vary and change the overall cost of the project.
 If replacing an entry door, you can measure the size of the old model to determine your security door needs.
 For new construction or remodeling, you’ll need to know the opening size for the entry door.
 The following are some common sizes for security doors and average costs without installation.

 |72” x 80” (French and Double Doors)||$550 - $1,200|

+You will spend between $200 and $6,500 for security doors based on the type of door chosen.
 Security door styles can be tailored to your particular tastes.
 When many homeowners think of exterior security doors, they picture traditional steel models.
 However, exterior security doors come in various types that homeowners can select based on protection needs and design preferences.
 Security door companies can review the disadvantages and advantages of each type and recommend a selection that fits your budget.
 The following are top styles and burglar door prices without installation.

 |Accordion||$200 - $500|

 |Prehung||$800 - $2,000|

 Accordion Security Door

 An accordion security door has an estimated cost between $200 and $500.
 Accordion security doors are not typically used for entryways and are more often seen as interior security doors.
 The accordion security door will normally be constructed out of steel or aluminum and operated using a track system.
 Opening and closing are done by sliding across the track with a locking mechanism at the latch.